300 AD to 1306

 dethrone Macbeth in favour of Malcolm Erivine (c.
 1031 - 1093), eldest

 for a pilgrimage to Rome.
-But in 1054 he was apparently forced by Siward
+But in 1054, he was forced by Siward

 to yield part of southern Scotland to Malcolm.

-After 17 years of hiding, Malcolm raised an army to challenge MacBeth in 1057.
-He defeated and executed the MacBeth the Usurper that same year.
-Lulach, the stepson of MacBeth, reigned for a very short period before meeting his demise on March 17, 1058, when he was defeated by Malcolm.
+After 17 years of hiding, Malcolm raised an army to challenge Macbeth in 1057.
+He defeated and executed Macbeth the Usurper that same year.
+Lulach, the stepson of Macbeth, reigned for a very short period before meeting his demise on March 17, 1058, when Malcolm defeated him.
 Malcolm reclaimed his father's throne and thence became Malcolm III.
 After the conquest of England by William the Conqueror, in 1066, Malcolm gave refuge to the Anglo-Saxon prince Edgar the Aetheling and his sisters, one of whom, Margaret (later St. Margaret), became his second wife.

 Malcolm acknowledged the overlordship of William in 1072 but